swapnica15/712-Yorebridge/_pages/wedding-brochure-adds.md

 <div>
 <div class="always">

-Experiance a Luxury Wedding at Yorebridge House in the Yorkshire Dales for the most amazing day you will never forget.
+Experience a Luxury Wedding at Yorebridge House in the Yorkshire Dales for the most amazing day you will never forget.

 </div>
 </div>